nasa/cumulus/tf-modules/report-pdrs/README.md

 2. Populate the sample file with values that apply to your AWS environment (see configuration variables section below).
 3. Deploy this module: `terraform apply`

-NOTE: Terraform will ignore the `aws_profile` config variable if you have static credentials or environment variables set, see the [AWS Provider page](https://www.terraform.io/docs/providers/aws/index.html#authentication).

 ## Configuration

 Configuration variables are shown in `terraform.tfvars.sample`, and are explained below: